 - 1. Provided there is a need for the class in the opinion of the College, full-time faculty shall usually have first option to teach extra-contractual assignments.
-Denial of a request to teach an extra-contractual assignment without good-and-adequate cause and justification shall be subject to the grievance process.
-Assignments are subject to the following limitations: - (a) Lecture-discussion classes to a maximum of twelve (12) contact hours per regular semester. - (b) Lecture-laboratory or pure laboratory classes to a maximum of twelve (12) contact hours per regular semester. - (c) Assignments in excess of these limits in (a) and (b) may be made at the discretion of the division dean. - (d) Student and Information Services faculty will usually have first option for all overload assignments in their respective areas. - (e) Registered Nursing Faculty Preceptorship Liaisons shall be remunerated twelve (12) contact hours per student assigned to them at the non-teaching extra-contractual rate per
+Denial of a request to teach an extracontractual assignment without good-and-adequate cause and justification shall be subject to the grievance process.
+Assignments are subject to the following limitations: - (a) Lecture-discussion classes to a maximum of twelve (12) contact hours per regular semester. - (b) Lecture-laboratory or pure laboratory classes to a maximum of twelve (12) contact hours per regular semester. - (c) Professional Counselors and Disability Services Coordinators will usually have first option for all overload assignments to a maximum of 180 hours beyond their 160-day assignment in their respective areas. - (d) Assignments in excess of these limits in (a), (b) and (c) may be made at the discretion of the division dean.

-Article XIII, D.6.b. and E.2.b.
+(e) Registered Nursing Faculty Preceptorship Liaisons shall be remunerated twelve (12) contact hours per student assigned to them at the non-teaching extra-contractual rate per Article XIII, D.6.b. and E.2.b.